Bottom Line

 1. Content Warning

 This is the best overall recommendation for most groups.
 It keeps the social collapse, the shareable moments, and the sense that a run can be funny even when it goes badly.
 The tone is lighter, which makes it much easier to sell to players who do not actively want horror.
+If your group is split between these two games specifically, use games like Content Warning for the wider branch.

 Best for: mixed groups that still want strong co-op story value.